 The Salvimar Pure Swim Mens Suit is apparently very versatile as it is “made for spearfishing, freediving, swimming and triathlon”.
 The Salvimar Pure Swim has 2.5mm neoprene in the body.
 I have only been using it a short time but it is a nice design, colour and cut.

 Mares Horizon 10 Wetsuit $342

 This is a specific freediving 1mm neoprene wetsuit with a slippery polyurethane surface ideal for training and competitions in a swimming pool.
 This is the thinnest of all wetsuits in this review for the best male pool freedivng wetsuit.

 Cressi Triton Mens One Piece Wetsuit $389

 The Cressi Triton is a 1.5mm wetsuit making it ideal for the pool since it is “designed specifically for swimming and free diving”.
 It has a smooth exterior finish.

-I think these seven wetsuits are all good options for a pool freediving wetsuit though of course to determine the best male pool freediving wetsuit is a question that will never easily be answered.
+I think these eight wetsuits are all good options for the best male pool freediving wetsuit though of course to determine the best male pool freediving wetsuit is a question that will never easily be answered.
 At the end of the day all these wetsuits have advantages and disadvantages for the pool.
 Of course, the prices and associated websites shown here are only a guide and will need to be researched at the time of purchase.
 Good luck in finding the best male pool freediving wetsuit for you.
 If you find a good pool freediving wetsuit not listed here, please email us the link and we will update this post.